taotao-0320/hello-world/README.md

 Hi Jeans,

-I've modified the comments for the DE.
+I've modified the comments for the DE at 12/8.